What You Need To Know About Barrett’s Esophagus

 Common Causes

-• Chronic GERD: Long-term acid reflux is the most common cause of Barrett’s Esophagus.
-The repeated exposure to stomach acid damages the lining of the esophagus, leading to cellular changes.
+• Chronic GERD: Long-term acid reflux is the most common cause of developing this condition.
+Long exposure to stomach acid damages the lining of the esophagus, leading to cellular changes.

 • Risk Factors: Smoking, obesity, and a family history of Barrett’s Esophagus or esophageal cancer can increase the risk of developing the condition.

-• Hiatal Hernia: This condition, where part of the stomach pushes through the diaphragm, can worsen GERD and contribute to the development of Barrett’s Esophagus.
+• Hiatal Hernia: This condition, where part of the stomach pushes through the diaphragm, can worsen acid reflux symptoms and contribute to the development of this condition.

 It is typically diagnosed through an upper endoscopy, where a camera is used to examine the esophagus, and biopsies are taken to confirm cellular changes.